ewe-studios/docker-apps/intellij/README.md

 docker run --security-opt apparmor=unconfined --security-opt seccomp=unconfined ...
 ```

+## Example

+Check the [examples](./examples) directory for a docker-compose for this project.

+Note not all environment variables are provided and in general you don't need them as they are specific to my needs.
+Feel free to modify these to suit your needs.

+The focus is how I boot and run the image.

 ## Guacamole Client

 Installed with the VNC client is a guacamole client and server which can act as a better alternative to raw NoVNC web app for